DavidGilligan/devops-template/README.md

 ## CI/CD Notes

-- The default workflow checks out the code, sets up a runtime environment, installs dependencies for the example app, and runs a basic script.
+- The default workflow checks out the code, sets up a runtime environment, installs dependencies for the example app then runs a basic script.
-- Extend the workflow to include unit tests, static analysis, packaging, or deployment steps as appropriate.
+- Extend the workflow to include unit tests, static analysis, packaging, or deployment steps as required.
-- If you wish to add deployment, keep it optional and environment-agnostic to preserve the template’s lightweight nature.
+- If you wish to add deployment, preserve the template’s lightweight nature.

 ## Observability Notes

 - The local stack is intended for development and demonstration.
-For production, host SigNoz securely or integrate with your organisation’s existing monitoring platform.
+For production host SigNoz securely or integrate with your organisation’s existing monitoring platform.
 - Minimal tracing is demonstrated in app/main.py.
 You can add logging and metrics using OpenTelemetry SDKs for your language of choice.
 - Keep instrumentation focused on key paths (e.g., request handling, critical jobs, external calls) to balance visibility and overhead.

 ## Troubleshooting

-- Containers do not start:
+- **Containers do not start:**
   - Confirm Docker is running and that required ports (e.g., 3301, 4317, 4318, 9000) are available.
   - Run: docker compose logs -f to inspect service logs.
-- No traces visible in SigNoz:
+- **No traces visible in SigNoz:**
-  - Check app instrumentation endpoint matches the Collector (localhost:4317 by default).
+  - Check app inst endpoint matches the Collector (localhost:4317 by default).
-  - Verify the Collector is receiving data (check Collector logs).
+  - Verify the Collector is receiving data (Collector logs).
-- CI fails on GitHub:
+- **CI failure on GitHub:**
-  - Open the Actions tab to review logs.
-Ensure dependencies and runtime versions match your project.
+  - Open the Actions tab to review logs, ensuring dependencies and runtime versions match your project.

 ## Research Context